valtlfelipe/TinyMCE-LocalAutoSave/README.md

 Documentation
 -------

-You can configure this plugin using the methods listed here (this configurations are optional):
+You can configure this plugin using the methods listed here (those configurations are optional):

 1. `las_seconds` => set the period to save the content in seconds (s).

 2. `las_keyName` => set the key name for the LocalStorage, SessionStorage or Cookie.

 3. `las_callback` => fires an function with two variables in `this` object when content is saved successfully.

 Example:
 ```